cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 This is currently **under development and only supports basic functions**.
 Test in a development environment first and use at your own risk.

-**Notes:**
-* If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
+**Note:** If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
 If you download the repo ZIP file, it will fail to activate unless you run `composer install` first.
-* This plugin has not yet been tested on a WordPress multisite setup.
-I will do so eventually, but feedback is welcome.

-**Status:** I am close to creating a release, but I want to test the localization support first.

 ## Description